Saturday, 31 January 2026

 First Sea day

 Our first day at sea started uneventful if a bit windy.
 Just chilled out, booked 3 dinners for later in the cruise and started the blog.
-We went to the show a high energy, incomprehensible musical party with one are two talented performers and a great live band.The dinner in MDR was very good again and while we eating the captain announced another change of plan so Gibraltar is back on, but Málaga is now our first stop instead of last.
+We went to the show a high energy, incomprehensible musical party with one or two talented performers and a great live band.The dinner in MDR was very good again and while we were eating the captain announced another change of plan so Gibraltar is back on, but Málaga and Cadiz are now in hour first stops instead of last.
+Its all going to be a bit confusing with the on board events being rescheduled as well.

 Wednesday, 21 January 2026